cylc/cylc-admin/docs/cylc-8-architecture.md

 ### Cylc UI Server

 - (Spawned by the [Cylc Hub](#cylc-hub) on demand.)
-- Serves the UI to the user's browser, for uniform presentation of stopped suites and static services as well as running suites (a workflow service can only be queried if it is running).
+- Serves the UI to the user's browser.
+  - For uniform presentation of stopped suites and static services as well as running suites (a workflow service can only be queried if it is running).
-- Receives suite state updates from Workflow Services (push - no polling)
+- Receives suite state updates from Workflow Services.
+  - Pushed by Workflow Services - no need to pol them continually.
 - Implement in Python 3 + [Tornado](https://tornadoweb.org) +
   [Vue.js](https://vue.js.org)
   - (Tornado is [described above](#cylc-hub))